ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/how-to-disable-end-user-authorization.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Troubleshooting how to disable end-user manual authorization when accessing local hardware
+title: How to disable end-user manual authorization when accessing local hardware
 keywords: Dynamic Web TWAIN, Documentation, Troubleshooting
 breadcrumbText: how to disable end-user manual authorization when accessing local hardware
-description: Dynamic Web TWAIN SDK Documentation how to disable end-user manual authorization when accessing local hardware
+description: How to disable end-user manual authorization when accessing local hardware
 ---

 # Troubleshooting

-## how to disable end-user manual authorization when accessing local hardware
+## How to disable end-user manual authorization when accessing local hardware

 Requested by more and more customers, Dynamsoft added the feature of end-user authorization in Dynamic Web TWAIN version 12.
 With the feature, whenever a user tries to use a scanner or a webcam connected to the local desktop or access any local files, he or she will be prompted to allow the action.